-More and more women are dating guys younger than them.
+The reality is more and more women are dating guys younger than them.
 And why shouldn’t they?
 Older men have been dating younger women for decades.
 Women are exercising their right to date whoever they want, regardless of age.

 Many of the reasons holding them back are due to outdated stereotypes.
 The fears they face rarely have to do with the age gap itself.
 They're often assumptions rooted in relationship dynamics that can happen between any two people.
-Here are 7 reasons older women hesitate to date younger guys, and some advice on how to beat them.
+Here are 7 reasons older women hesitate to date younger guys and some advice on how to beat them.

 One of the biggest fears holding older women back is the “mommy complex.”

 Even if she's older than you, most women are looking for a man who can be the leader in a relationship.
 This is a masculine quality and a must-have for any feminine woman searching for a partner.

 You can show leadership skills by taking responsibility for organizing dates, taking care of any emotional problems she is facing and generally being able to stand up and take charge in any situation.

 Whether she has kids or not, she’s not looking for someone to parent.
 Older women want to know they can have a healthy relationship.
 So dating someone younger might give them pause.
 After all, the stereotype of younger guys is that they're emotionally immature and not 'man enough' to handle a relationship with a fully-grown woman.
 It's your job to show her otherwise.
 She might give advice, pay for things or guide their younger partner through tough situations.
 Through a certain lens, that can appear as if she's “caring for” him.